xnimax/Neta/README.md

 <body>
 <p>
-This project is a task for fining secret key for :"https://join.dev.neta.sh/api/interview-tests/vault-of-sweets"
+This project is a task for finding the secret key for :"https://join.dev.neta.sh/api/interview-tests/vault-of-sweets"
 </p>

 <p>